University College Cork

-University College Cork – National University of Ireland, Cork (UCC; Coláiste na hOllscoile Corcaigh) is a constituent university of the National University of Ireland, and located in Cork.
+University College Cork (UCC; Coláiste na hOllscoile Corcaigh) is a constituent university of the National University of Ireland in Cork, Ireland.

-The university was founded in 1845 as one of three Queen's Colleges located in Belfast, Cork, and Galway.
+The university was founded in 1845 as one of three Queen's Colleges in Belfast, Cork, and Galway.
 It became University College, Cork, under the Irish Universities Act 1908.
-The Universities Act 1997 renamed the university as National University of Ireland, Cork, and a Ministerial Order of 1998 renamed the university as University College Cork – National University of Ireland, Cork, though it continues to be almost universally known as University College Cork.
+The Universities Act 1997 renamed the university National University of Ireland, Cork, and a Ministerial Order of 1998 renamed it University College Cork – National University of Ireland, Cork, though it continues to be almost universally known as University College Cork.

-Amongst other rankings and awards, the university was named Irish University of the Year by The Sunday Times on five occasions; most recently in 2017.
-In 2015, UCC was also named as top performing university by the European Commission funded U-Multirank system, based on obtaining the highest number of "A" scores (21 out of 28 metrics) among a field of 1200 partaking universities.
+Amongst other rankings and awards, the university was named Irish University of the Year by The Sunday Times five times, most recently in 2017.
+In 2015, UCC was named the top-performing university by the European Commission funded U-Multirank system, based on obtaining the highest number of "A" scores (21 out of 28 metrics) among a field of 1200 universities.
 UCC also became the first university to achieve the ISO 50001 standard in energy management in 2011.